bright/new-www/content/blog/chatgpt-vs-bard-comparison.md

   - business
 date: 2023-02-10T09:44:23.326Z
 meaningfullyUpdatedAt: 2023-03-23T12:17:57.544Z
-title: ChatGPT vs. Bard – First Look & Comparison
+title: ChatGPT vs. Bard – Which AI Chatbot is Better?
 layout: post
 image: /images/chat_ai_comparision.png
 hidden: false
 comments: true
 published: true
 ---
-**Google introduced Bard – a rival to ChatGPT.
+**ChatGPT-4 or Bard AI?
+What is better?
 After Google released a beta version of Bard we finally have more data to compare.
-ChatGPT-4 or Bard AI?
-What is better for now?
-Let's find out!
-The article will be updated.
+The article is regularly updated.
 Feel free to bookmark/pocket it for later.**

 <div class="image"><img src="/images/chat_ai_comparision.png" alt="undefined" title="undefined"  /> </div>